 They are also apt at pulling others down in order to lift themselves up.
 In other words, damaging the self-esteem of others is a way for them to feel powerful and better about themselves.

-The aim of the love bombing phase was to gain your trust, learn what your gaps are (your weaknesses, insecurities, fears and traumas) and lure you into their lair.
+The love bombing phase aims to gain your trust, learn what your gaps are (your weaknesses, insecurities, fears and traumas) and lure you into their lair.

-Now in comes the devaluation phase in the cycle of narcissistic abuse.
-This is where lots of red flags start waving at us, but we often ignore and justify them due to the false image that was portrayed to us in the idealisation phase.
+Now comes the devaluation stage of narcissistic abuse.
+This is where lots of red flags start waving, but we often ignore and justify them due to the false image that was portrayed to us in the idealisation phase.

-Plus, by this point, we’re usually pretty invested in the friendship or relationship, making it harder to sacrifice what we’ve put in or to cut the ties.
+Plus, by this point, we’re usually pretty invested in the friendship or relationship, making it harder to sacrifice what we’ve put in by admitting that there’s something wrong.

 Our mind has already been set up to see the narcissist as that generous, charismatic, attentive person, not the cruel, energetic vampire that they truly are.
 This is known as cognitive dissonance.

 Once the friendship or relationship settles into some kind of rhythm, the narcissist will start to devalue the other person.
-This will often happen in a rather covert manner, where it’s hard to even detect.
-The put-downs can be given as ‘jokes’ or sandwiched between ‘kind’ words to disguise their true meaning.
+This will often happen in a rather covert manner, which makes it harder to put your finger on.
+The put-downs can be delivered as ‘jokes’ or sandwiched between ‘kind’ words to disguise their true meaning.

 Forms of Devaluation: